sicknarf/Project-1/README.md

 ### Future Features

 Multi-deck blackjack, a number of other NPCs, and choosing your position at the table to change your own odds.
 Distant future may also include other non-NPC players.
 Double functionality on splits.
+And user input on adjusting house rules, such as hit on soft 17, increased winnings on Blackjack, etc.

 ### Other Resources Used